mienaikoe/ziyu/Chapters/Chapter7.md

 Fajro chimed in, "Perhaps an alternative arrangement can be made.
 One that is beneficial to both Liffa and all of Palinan."

-The magistrate turned to him and paused to hear more.
+Kip and the magistrate turned to him to hear more.

 "If Liffa is inclined, thi could work with me in Holragi on our observational study of the obstruction."

 I replied immediately, "I am not inclined."

-He pushed back, "Hold on, Liffa, let me finish.
+"Hold on, Liffa, let me finish.
 You would be working with our engineers to send a spacecraft up and figure out what we're dealing with.
 It would take no more than a La'To, then you can head back home to Heiko."

 I retorted, "And what use would a farmer be to scientists?"